Did you notice your car’s engine making a knocking sound? Or noticed a drop in acceleration?

 Drop in Acceleration

-Due to a faulty sensor, the PCM may think that the air outside is cold or warm than it actually is.
+Due to a faulty sensor, the PCM may think that the air outside is cold or warmer than it actually is.
 A false signal may cause the PCM to miscalculate the air and fuel mixture resulting in a drop in acceleration.

 Hard Cold Start Condition